GreyRook/gown.js/CONTRIBUTING.md

 Here is our branch breakdown:

-- `master` - Make your change to the `master` branch if it is an *urgent* hotfix.
+- `master` - This is the current development branch
-- `dev` - Make your change to `dev` if it is a *non-urgent* bugfix or a backwards-compatible feature.
-- `pixi` development also has a `next` branch for wild/crazy ideas.
-We suggest you use an own branch for those ideas on your private fork.
-You can call it "feature-<my-crazy-idea>"
+- `v0.1.x` - bugfix-only branch

 Your change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.